jadecobra/python_tdd_exercises/source/how_to/make_person.rst

           sex='M', year_of_birth=None,
       ):

-new things can be learned from repetition
+I can learn new things from repetition.

 ----